adamboss95/wahab-obsidian/Linux/Module 7 Networking Services and System Updates/Module 7 Networking Services and System Updates.md

 ### rsync – Remote Synchronization
-- It is same as SCP but it works in a way that suppose 1 file is transfer it's of 2 gig and again its transfer this time file is 4 gig so the one 2 gig updated file data will be transferred.
+- It is same as SCP but it works in a way that suppose 1 file transfers it's of 2 gig and again it transfers this time file is 4 gig so the one 2 gig updated file data will be transferred.

 - rsync is a utility for efficiently transferring and synchronizing files within the same remote computer by comparing the modification times and size of files.